 A few have replacement dials, either sterile or signed, and Armand and GMT are such signed examples.

-The MWR forum user Bobsy has listed ATP sales in the past 4 years, which gives some idea of availability of the 20 watch types.
+The MWR forum user Bobsy has listed ATP sales over a 4 year period, which gives some idea of the availability of the 20 watch types.